To consider the head of finance’s report.

 RECOMMENDED to Council to:

-(d) approve the medium-term financial plan to 2026/27, as set out in appendix F to the report; and
+(d) approve the medium term financial plan to 2027/28, as set out in appendix F to the report.

-(e) agree that the Cabinet member for finance, in conjunction with the head of finance, may make minor adjustments to the report and the prudential indicators, should they prove necessary prior to its submission to Council on 16 February 2022.
+RESOLVED: to agree that the head of finance, in conjunction with the cabinet member for finance, may make minor adjustments to the head of finance’s report and the prudential indicators, should they prove necessary prior to its submission to Council on 15 February 2023.